llhotka/mybox-ha-mqtt/README.md

 [MyBox](https://mybox.eco/produkty-kategorie/nabijeci-stanice)
 wallbox to Home Assistant.

+A step-by-step procedure for integrating a MyBox wallbox to Home Assistant is described in this [blog post](https://blog.lhotka.name/posts/mybox-home-assistant).

 The master file [mybox-ha-mqtt.org](./mybox-ha-mqtt.org) is written in the Emacs [Org mode](https://orgmode.org) syntax and uses its literate programming capabilities for generating (“tangling”) the following